Adding New Keys to a Python Dictionary: An Easy Guide

 # Output: {'a': 1, 'b': 2, 'c': 3, 'd': 4}

-Adding Multiple Keys Using a Loop
+Adding Multiple Keys with a Loop

-Python Script Example Using a Loop
+Python Script Example with a Loop

 my_dict = {'a': 1, 'b': 2}